luojilab/DataReporter/README.md

      */
     public static native void push(int nativeReporter, String data);
 	The method is a call interface for reporting, data is data to be reported, and the data needs to be a string type.

     /**
-     * Set the number of data to be reported in a single time, and call it before start *
-     * @param nativeReporter return by makeReporter
-     * @param count          Number of data reported at one time */ public static native void setReportCount(int nativeReporter, int count);
-    The method is to set the amount of data reported once, for example, set to 5, which is that the data sent by the reporting interface is spit out every 5 times.
-	This method can not be called, the default value is 5

-    /**
-     * Set the maximum size limit of the cache file single file, the default value is 10k *
-     * @param nativeReporter return by makeReporter
-     * @param fileMaxSize    Cache file maximum size */ public static native void setFileMaxSize(int nativeReporter, int fileMaxSize);
-	This method is to set the cache file single file size limit, can not be called, the default value is 10k

-    /**
      * Call this method after the report is successful